ajhaupt7/vue-custom-datepicker/README.md

 - Each element (i.e. header, body, weekdays, etc.) can be changed individually through the relevant style prop
 - Min and max dates can be set in the `limits` prop
 - Date can be formatted in any format that <a href="https://momentjs.com/">Moment</a> can handle
+- Font used in screenshot is <a href="https://fonts.google.com/specimen/Cabin">Cabin</a>

 ```html
 <template>